Cecile-Lebleu/Cecile_Lebleu/src/content/blog/gatsby-environment/index.md

 > I use a Mac.
 If you use Linux, you can follow along.
 If you use Windows, this process is probably very different.

-### Check that everything is installed and up to date.
+### Check that everything is installed and up to date

 There's a few things we need to make sure we have installed.
 We can check that they are installed by requesting the version for each — if it is installed, a version number will show up.
 If it's not installed, then follow the directions for each.